cheokman/healthcare-ai-ml/ML models/Readme.md

 - `risk_ties as permissible pairs where the risk scores were equal (i.e. our model predicted 1 for both patients or 0 for both patients)`, the C-Index is equal to:
 >
 ![c-index formula](https://github.com/Dhaiwat10/healthcare-ai-ml/blob/main/ML%20models/Images/cindex.png)
-- It also helps Doctors to point out certain factors that heavily impact the patient's condition. eg: In below figure, we can see that Age, Poverty-index and Pulse pressure negatively impacts the patients.
+- It also helps Doctors to point out certain factors that heavily impact the patient's condition. eg: In below figure, we can see that Age, Poverty-index and Pulse pressure have negative impact on patient's health, which means these factors are primaraly responsible for high risk scores.
 ![prediction explainer](https://github.com/Dhaiwat10/healthcare-ai-ml/blob/main/ML%20models/Images/Figure.png)
 ![2](https://github.com/Dhaiwat10/healthcare-ai-ml/blob/main/ML%20models/Images/Figure(1).png)
+- With the help of this model, Doctors can sort patients based on their risk-scores/risk-probabilities.
 - This can be helpful for doctors to prioritize a particular patient's treatment if his/her risk score is higher than other patients.